mmtk/mmtk-core/docs/tutorial/src/mygc/ss/collection.md

 Implement `ProcessEdgesWork` for `MyGCProcessEdges`.
 As most methods in the trait have a default implemetation, we only need to implement `new()` and `trace_object()` for our plan.
-However, this may not be true when you are implement for other GC plans.
+However, this may not be true when you implement it for other GC plans.
 It would be better to check the default implementation of `ProcessEdgesWork`.

 For `trace_object()`, what we do is similar to the approach above (except that we need to write the code ourselves rather than letting the macro to generate it for us).
-We try figure out which space the object is in, and invoke `trace_object()` for the object on that space.
+We try to figure out which space the object is in, and invoke `trace_object()` for the object on that space.
 If the object is not in any of the semi spaces in the plan, we forward the call to `CommonPlan`.
 ```rust